Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment

 When solving inverse problems the goal is to recover the clean signal $x_0$ from noisy or degraded measurements $y$.
-In the flow- and diffusion-based framework, this is accomplished by replacing the unconditional score function in eq. (\ref{eq:sde}) with the conditional score $\nabla_{x_t} \log p(x_t \mid y)$.
-Applying Bayes’ rule, the reverse-time SDE becomes
+In the flow- and diffusion-based framework, this is accomplished by replacing the unconditional score function in eq.~(\ref{eq:sde}) with the conditional score $\nabla_{x_t} \log p(x_t \mid y)$.
+Applying Bayes’ rule, the conditional score can be decomposed as